tbouffard/playground-release-drafter-and-gh-pages/README.md

 ### GitHub Pages

 The asciidoctor sources are processed then pushed to the `gh-pages` by a [dedicated workflow](.github/workflows/gh-pages-publishing.yml)
+This workflow only runs on documentation or workflow configuration changes to avoid extra rebuild when nothing changes.

-Another workflow is also available to check build page status (TODO: to be fixed as it seems not running for now)
+Another workflow is also available to check build page status (**TODO**: to be fixed as it seems not running for now)

 ## Release-Drafter